If you are considering a midwife then you probably know the benefits they can bring to childbirth.

 The choice as to whether or not to use a midwife comes down a lot to person preference and your individual circumstances.

-You may wish to consider working with or using a midwife if:
+You may wish to consider working with or using a one if:

 - You are deemed to be a low risk pregnancy.